Table of Contents

 Progress on Aid Effectiveness

 Canada provides a portion of its development assistance through the World Bank's Afghanistan Reconstruction Trust Fund.
 Its steering committee, made up of Canada, other donor nations, and the Afghanistan Ministry of Finance, makes decisions on the trust fund's overall strategic direction.
-Also, Canada's close involvement in the governance of the fund allows CIDA to influence and press for key reforms in areas such as anti-corruption, gender equality, and financial governance.
+This allows Canada to influence and press for key reforms in areas such as anti-corruption, gender equality, and financial governance.

 Children and youth, including Maternal, Newborn and Child Health